 6. Save the Route

 If you don’t want to take a voyage right now, you can save the route to your Captain’s Log to take later.
-Press the “Save” button, add a title and a description for the route, then it’ll be added to your Captain’s Log.
+Press the Save Route button, add a title and a description for the route, then Save & Exit and it’ll be added to your Captain’s Log.

 7. Start the Voyage